 - High blood pressure.

 The cause of an acute subdural hematoma is an impact to the head.
 This may be from a fall, road traffic accident or sporting injury, such as being hit by a hardball.

 ASHs are among the most dangerous of all head injuries.
 They account for 10-20% of all traumatic brain injuries and around 30% of all fatal head injuries.

 - Seek medical attention immediately.

-- Once at the hospital, a CT scan may be undertaken to determine the cause and extent of the injury.
+- Once at the hospital, a CT scan is to determine the cause and extent of the injury.

 - Surgery is usually required to remove the blood clot and stop the bleeding.

 - Small hematomas may not require surgery.

 Following surgery, your care team monitor you closely.
 This is because a significant number of deaths from ASH’s occur in the days after surgery due to pressure on the brain or underlying brain injury.